Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **Other news**

+* <strong>May 2022:</strong> Our paper [Multimodal analysis of the predictability of hand-gesture properties](https://ifaamas.org/Proceedings/aamas2022/pdfs/p770.pdf) was published at [AAMAS 2022](https://aamas2022-conference.auckland.ac.nz/).
 * <strong>Mar 2022:</strong> A challenge and a workshop accepted at [ICMI 2022](https://icmi.acm.org/2022/): the [GENEA Challenge 2022](https://genea-workshop.github.io/2022/challenge/) and the [GENEA Workshop 2022](https://genea-workshop.github.io/2022/workshop/).
 GENEA stands for Generation and Evaluation of Non-verbal Behaviour for Embodied Agents.
 * <strong>Feb 2022:</strong> I joined EA Games R&D department, called SEED, as research engineer.
 * <strong>Dec 2021:</strong> Our paper [Multimodal analysis of the predictability of hand-gesture properties](https://arxiv.org/abs/2108.05762) was accepted to [AAMAS 2022](https://aamas2022-conference.auckland.ac.nz/).